-The agricultural NH3 (ag) sector includes livestock emissions from the 2014NEIv2 nonpoint inventory and agricultural fertilizer application emissions from the 2014NEIv1 nonpoint inventory.
+The agricultural (ag) sector includes livestock and fertilizer application emissions from the 2014NEIv2 nonpoint inventory.
 The livestock and fertilizer emissions in this sector are based only on the SCCs starting with 2805 and 2801.
 The livestock SCCs are related to beef and dairy cattle, poultry production and waste, swine production, waste from horses and ponies, and production and waste for sheep, lambs, and goats.
 The fertilizer SCCs consist of 15 specific types of ammonia-based fertilizer and one for miscellaneous fertilizers.
 The "ag" sector includes all of the NH3 emissions from fertilizer from the NEI.
 However, the "ag" sector does not include all of the livestock NH3 emissions, as there is a very small amount of NH3 emissions from livestock in the ptnonipm inventory (as point sources) in California (883 tons; less than 0.5 percent of state total) and Wisconsin (356 tons; about 1 percent of state total).
+In addition to NH3, the "ag" sector also includes livestock emissions from all pollutants other than PM{2.5}.
+PM{2.5} from livestock are in the afdust sector.